How to grow courgettes

-Courgettes are a common summer staple in the vegetable garden.
-They are relatively easy to grow and can be added to salads and eaten raw, lightly steamed, stuffed or roasted.
-Courgettes and marrows are actually the same thing – leave a courgette to mature on the plant and it will become a marrow!
-However, many courgette varieties have been bred to produce a lot of small, tasty fruit.
+Courgettes are a common summer staple in the vegetable garden and are relatively easy to grow.
+They taste great in salads, lightly steamed, stuffed or roasted.
+Courgettes and marrows are the same thing – although courgettes plants are bred to be a much bushier and to produce lots of small, tasty fruit.

 Courgette varieties